-The Department of Mathematics at the University of Washington is committed to fostering a diverse and inclusive academic community.
-(See https://math.washington.edu/diversity-commitment.)
+The Department of Mathematics at the University of Washington is committed to fostering a diverse and inclusive academic community: visit https://math.washington.edu/diversity-commitment.
 We encourage applications from individuals whose backgrounds or interests align with this commitment.
-Candidates are welcome to include a brief statement in this regard in their application.
+Candidates must include a brief statement in this regard in their application.

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.